ghi-electronics/Documentation/software/tinyclr/getting-started.md

 NuGet packages are typically hosted online on www.NuGet.org.

-The steps below explain how to add onlione-hosted NuGet libraries to your project.
+The steps below explain how to add online-hosted NuGet libraries to your project.
 If you are using a pre-release, the libraries must be [downloaded](downloads.md) and installed as a local feed.

 1. Start Visual Studio and create a new `TinyCLR Application` under `C# > TinyCLR`.
 New to Visual Studio or C#?
 Take a look at the [getting started guide from Microsoft](https://docs.microsoft.com/en-us/dotnet/csharp/getting-started/with-visual-studio).
 2. Right click on your Project in the Solution Explorer panel and select `Manage NuGet Packages`.
 If the Solution Explorer window is not visible, open it by selecting `Solution Explorer` in the `View` menu.
 You can also select `Manage NuGet Packages...` in the `Project` menu of Visual Studio.